How to Handle Medical Debt in Collections

 Before you pay the amount you’ve been billed by your medical provider, consider negotiating the debt you’ve incurred.
 Your medical provider or the debt collection agency you’re dealing with may be open to providing you with a more realistic total or payment plan.

 Negotiate for Better Rates

 Insurance companies usually receive discounts on medical services.
 However, if you don’t have insurance and you’re paying for medical treatment out-of-pocket, it’s not likely your medical provider will offer you a deal.
-Full-price medical treatments can be astronomical but if you’re well-informed on the costs of your procedures, you may be able to negotiate for better rates on your treatment.
+Full-price medical treatments can be astronomical.
+Nonetheless, you may negotiate for better rates on your treatment.

-Research the fair market value of the procedures and items you were billed for.
+Research the fair market value of the procedures and other items.
 Use these prices when contacting your medical provider to negotiate.
 If you offer to pay cash or pay the entirety of your balance at once, your medical provider may be more open to giving you a better rate for your treatment.

 If you don’t feel comfortable negotiating, consider enlisting the help of a legal professional and allowing them to negotiate for you.

 Make Payment Arrangements

 Before your debt goes to a collections agency, you may be able to make payment arrangements with your medical provider.
 If you can’t pay a lump sum to satisfy your balance, contact the provider to ask about a payment plan.
 Some doctor’s offices offer payment arrangements and most hospitals are willing to offer flexible payment options to get you out of medical debt.